K-Means Clustering Algorithm: Applications, Types, Demos and Use Cases

 2. Fast and efficient: K-means is computationally efficient and can handle large datasets with high dimensionality.

-3. Scalability: K-means can handle large datasets with a large number of data points and can be easily scaled to handle even larger datasets.
+3. Scalability: K-means can handle large datasets with many data points and can be easily scaled to handle even larger datasets.

-4. Flexibility: K-means can be easily adapted to different applications and can be used with different distance metrics and initialization methods.
+4. Flexibility: K-means can be easily adapted to different applications and can be used with varying metrics of distance and initialization methods.

 1. Sensitivity to initial centroids: K-means is sensitive to the initial selection of centroids and can converge to a suboptimal solution.